ssshingetsu/wuwa-input-history/README.md

 5. By default the input history is setup to delete an entry after 30s, if you want to change this follow the instructions in the [change entry expiration time](#Change-entry-expiration-time)
 6. Enjoy your working input history overlay

+## IF THE GAMEPAD ISN'T WORKING UNLESS OBS IS IN FOCUS
+Some recent Cromium changes made it so that the gamepad only reads the input when it's in focus, and OBS' browser source uses chrome.
+To fix this you'll need to change the shortcut you use to launch OBS.
+Find the location of the shortcut you use to launch OBS, if using the start menu you can right click and select 'open file location'.
+Once you located the shortcut, open it's properties and add
+--disable-features=EnableWindowsGamingInputDataFetcher
+in the target field after the "..\obs64.exe" bit.
+In my case this would look like "C:\Program Files\obs-studio\bin\64bit\obs64.exe" --disable-features=EnableWindowsGamingInputDataFetcher
+Launch OBS from this shortcut and the gamepad inputs should work again

 ## Further instructions if you use analog stick
 Using an analog joystick is supported, though only the left one.